October 2, 2023

 On the morning of January 12, the Ethereum Classic (ETC) network completed the Agharta hard fork.
 The update took place at block 9 573 000.

-Currently, ETC has 1 Besu client, 80 Geth clients, 167 Geth Classic clients and 252 Parity ethereum clients, which in total gives 500 clients on the platform.
+Currently, ETC has 1 Besu client, 80 Geth clients, 167 Geth Classic clients, and 252 ethereum Parity clients, which adds up to500 clients on the platform.